rifwin/Dotfiles/README.md

 # Dotfiles

-Hi there! 👋 Welcome to my personal dotfiles repository.
+Hi there! 👋 Welcome to my personal dotfiles github repository.
 Feel free to copy, paste, and use anything you find here to customize your own setup!

 ## ⚠️ A Quick Note:
 - **Issues:** Closed because this is a personal public repo.